bibleexchange/romans__textbook/textbook/en/0300_the-law-in-right-perspective-introduction.md

 To manifest is to show forth or to declare.

-#### Declared Righteous
+#### Declared righteous

 The meaning of "justify" is to declare righteous.
 To be justified is to be placed in a right relationship with God.
-Paul is telling men how they can be justified or declared righteous — through Jesus Christ.
+Paul is telling men how they can be justified or declared righteous: through Jesus Christ.

 > Most important, justification does not mean that God makes us righteous, but that He declares us righteous.
 Justification is a legal matter.
-God puts the righteousness of Christ on our record in the place of our own sinfulness.
+God puts the righteousness of Christ on our record in the place of our own sinfulness.<sup>[1]</sup>
->
-> - Wiersbe, W. W. (1996).
-The Bible Exposition Commentary

-Yet, salvation is not complete in this statement.
-For, In God's declaration of justification, He by giving us His righteousness has made us righteous (Romans 5:19).

-#### Righteousness refers to moral purity

-It simply means to be right which is the opposite of being wrong.
-Sin is wrong and God is right.
-Applied to God it refers to the perfection or holiness of his nature; God is always right.

-#### This righteousness is from God

-This is not earned righteousness or even righteous works.
-Justification is the righteousness of God put to the account of a man; that is God counting him righteous solely due to the righteousness of Christ.
-This passage is showing man the source of righteousness which only comes from God.

 ### God's method of justification (v.
 24)

 #### Given by the Grace of God

 Sinful man does not deserve to be justified.
 Man deserves to die because of sin.
 God freely justifies those who receive the provision of Christ by faith.
 Salvation is a gift of God to those who receive the provision of Christ by faith.

+This is not earned righteousness or even righteous works.
+Justification is the righteousness of God put to the account of a man; that is God counting him righteous solely due to the righteousness of Christ.
+This passage is showing man the source of righteousness which only comes from God.

 #### Through the redemption in Christ Jesus